nirali25parekh/nirali25parekh/README.md

 ### Hi there, I'm Nirali Parekh 👋

-## I'm an Computer Engineering Student and a Developer!!
+## I'm a Computer Engineering Student and a Developer!!

 - 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate with other developers and make amazing projects